Multi-copy Axion Transfer Function and Observational Implications of Effective de Broglie Scales: Summary

 Accordingly, the onset of the faint-end turnover in galactic luminosity functions is expected to be determined solely by this effective mass scale.

-On smaller galactic scales, effects of independent axion copies become apparent due to the `decoupling' discussed above, leading to different galaxy groups dominated by different copies as recently seen in the simulation of \citet{Pozo2025}.
-This decoupling at small-scale and equivalence on large-scale then may collectively explain the preference for ultralight $\psi$DM with mass $10^{-22}$ eV from local, galactic scale observation despite stringent mass constraints from early Universe.
-The precise determination of the Halo Mass Function and galactic luminosity function, however, remains best investigated with improved higher resolution cosmological simulations.
+On smaller galactic scales, effects of independent axion copies become apparent through the decoupling discussed above, leading to different galaxy groups dominated by different copies, as recently reported in the simulation of \citet{Pozo2025}.
+This decoupling at small scales and equivalence on large scales might then collectively explain the preference for an ultra-light $\psi$DM with mass $10^{-22}$ eV from local galaxy-scale observation despite stringent mass constraints from the early Universe.
+The precise determination of the halo-mass function and galactic luminosity function, however, remains best investigated with improved higher-resolution cosmological simulations.

-Finally, we note that for gravitational lensing (and similarly for stellar heating with $m_{\text{eff}}''$), the net perturbation of the lensing potential induced by wave interference can be described by a separate effective scale $m_{\text{eff}}'$ that may vary locally due to the spatially dependent relative contributions of the different axion copies to the projected surface density.
-Detecting such spatial variation within a single halo—e.g., via the spread of transients along lensed arcs from sources at different redshifts using future JWST observations—would provide direct evidence for the presence of multiple axion copies.
+Finally, we note that for gravitational lensing (and similarly, for stellar heating with $m_{\text{eff}}''$), the net perturbation of the lensing potential induced by wave interference can be described by a separate effective scale $m_{\text{eff}}'$ that can vary locally due to the spatially dependent relative contributions of the different axion copies to the projected surface density.
+The detection of such a spatial variation within a single halo, for example via the spread of transients along lensed arcs from sources at different redshifts using future JWST observations, would provide direct evidence of multiple axion copies.